rest-nvim/rest.nvim/README.md

 ---

-A fast Neovim http client written in Lua in less than 250 lines.
+A fast Neovim http client written in Lua.

 `rest.nvim` makes use of a curl wrapper made in pure Lua by [tami5] and implemented in `plenary.nvim` so, in other words, `rest.nvim` is a curl wrapper so you don't have to leave Neovim!

-> **IMPORTANT:** `rest.nvim` is a WIP, there may be things that doesn't work properly _yet_.
->
-> If you are facing issues, please [report them](https://github.com/NTBBloodbath/rest.nvim/issues/new)
+> **IMPORTANT:** If you are facing issues, please [report them](https://github.com/NTBBloodbath/rest.nvim/issues/new)

 # Features

 - Easy to use
-- JSON like syntax
 - Fast execution time
 - Run request under cursor
 - Syntax highlight for http files and output